Benchmark Recruit news

 Weighing up the box!

-Guests also got involved with the ‘String Theory’ networking game that makes the lines of communication between networks visible.
-All you need is a ball of string plus willing participants to share their common threads of interest by passing the string to each other.
-As you can see below, the visual effect is impressive and shows how it is important to make links and develop relationships by talking – ultimately opening up your networks.
+Guests also got involved with the 'String Theory' networking game that makes the lines of communication between networks visible.
+All you need is a ball of string plus willing participants to share their common threads of interest by passing the string to ach other.
+As you can see below, the visual effect is impressive and shows how it is important to make links and develop relationships by talking - ultimately opening up your networks.